coderstephen/evflow-docs/docs/concepts/event-loop.md

 \Evflow\Loop::run();
 ```

-This is commonly the last statement in a program.
 The `Loop` class offers a feature for the global loop called *autostarting* that does this step for you.
 If the global loop has been initialized, you must want to use it, so the `Loop` class automatically calls `run()` after the last statement in the entire program finishes.
 If you want to disable this feature and start the loop at a different time, just call the `disableAutoStart()` method:

 ```php
 \Evflow\Loop::disableAutoStart();